idle-meerkat/sdevwiki-fork/Switch-Port-Configuration.md

 **NOTES:**
 * The driver supports up to three different MTU settings.
 * Only odd numbers are supported for Maximum Receive Unit (MRU) configuration on the port.
-This is in keeping with the requirement that MTU is changed together with MTU.
+This is in keeping with the requirement that MTU is changed together with MRU.

 ### Port MAC Address